Norovirus: Symptoms and Treatment

 What Causes Infection With Noroviruses?

-People become infected with noroviruses when they eat food or drink liquids that have been contaminated; raw or undercooked oysters and raw fruits and vegetables have been implicated in some outbreaks.
+People become infected with noroviruses when they eat or drink contaminated foods and beverages.
+Raw or undercooked oysters and raw fruits and vegetables have been implicated in some outbreaks.
 You can also get infected if you touch an object or surface that has been infected with the virus and then touch your nose, mouth, or eyes.